Format and rules are currently being reviewed and may be subject to change for 2015.

-- Each team will be composed of five members – four students and one coach / advisor.
+- Each team will be composed of four members – three students and one coach / advisor.

-- All four students must be enrolled in either an undergraduate or a master’s program at the sponsoring institution.
+- All three students must be enrolled in either an undergraduate or a master’s program at the sponsoring institution.

 Round 1 - Pre-Arrival Case Preparation

-The Pre-Arrival case will be sent to all teams one week before the competition.
+The Pre-Arrival case will be sent to all teams ten days before the competition.
 All teams are expected to prepare the case prior to arriving in Burlington and come prepared to present their analysis and recommendations on the first day of the competition.
-Please bring 10 copies of the presentation slide deck to give to the judges at the start of your presentation.
+Please bring 5 copies of the presentation slide deck (and any additional handouts) to give to the judges at the start of your presentation.

 Round 2 - Divisional Round Robin

-- Each team of three students will be given three hours to read, analyze and prepare a presentation of their conclusions with supporting rationale.
+- Each team of three students will be given four hours to read, analyze and prepare a presentation of their conclusions with supporting rationale.

 - Teams are not permitted to communicate or collaborate with anyone besides their other two team members during the preparation time in their designated preparation rooms.

-- Team alternate and coach are not permitted in the case preparation room.
+- Team coach is not permitted in the case preparation room.